Independent Proximal Policy Optimization (IPPO)¶

 - Return type:

-- recompile() None ¶
+- recompile() None¶

 Recompiles the evolvable modules in the algorithm with the specified torch compiler.

-- register_mutation_hook(hook: Callable) None ¶
+- register_mutation_hook(hook: Callable) None¶

-Registers a hook to be executed after a mutation is performed on the algorithm.
+Register a hook to be executed after a mutation is performed on the algorithm.

 - Parameters: